-Materials submitted for the 2024-2025 personal financial literacy and money management adoption must foster compliance with rule 6A-1.094124, F.A.C., Required Instruction Planning and Reporting, s.
-1003.42, F.S., Required Instruction, and meaningfully incorporate the following concepts to be considered fully aligned to the standards, benchmarks, benchmark clarifications and examples.
+Materials submitted for the 2025-2026 CTE adoption must foster compliance with Rule 6A-1.094124, F.A.C., Required Instruction Planning and Reporting, s.
+1003.42, F.S., Required Instruction, and meaningfully incorporate the following concepts to be considered fully aligned to the framework and standards.